eluinstra/file-server-documentation/docs/installation/database.md

 Download drivers [here](https://downloads.mariadb.org/connector-java/)

 Download the right flyway-mysql driver [here](https://mvnrepository.com/artifact/org.flywaydb/flyway-mysql) and add it to the classpath next to the database driver
-Check the pom.xml of ebms-admin for the right version of the flyway-mysql library
+Check the pom.xml of File-Server or File-Client for the right version of the flyway-mysql library

 ### MS SQL Server

-We strongly advise to **not** use a MSSQL Database with the EbMS Adapter if you expect a moderate to high message load, because MSSQL cannot handle that because of Page Locking.
+We strongly advise to **not** use a MSSQL Database with the File-Server or File-Client if you expect a moderate to high message load, because MSSQL cannot handle that because of Page Locking.

 ```properties
 # JDBC driver